pranav-suri/ai-interview-trainer/Website/README.md

 ## How can I edit this code?

+There are several ways of editing your application.

+**Use Lovable**

-Simply visit: (https://lovable.dev/projects/ed0cac98-4813-4db9-ab8c-68142d183a49) and start prompting.
+Simply visit the [Lovable Project](https://lovable.dev/projects/ed0cac98-4813-4db9-ab8c-68142d183a49) and start prompting.

-Changes will be committed automatically to this repo.
+Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**